 Types of Null Hypotheses

-Basically, there are two types of null hypotheses with examples for you to use as models.
+Basically, there are two types of null hypotheses with examples for you to use as models with your dissertation samples.

-1. Non Directional Null Hypothesis The first type of Null Hypotheses test for differences or relationships.
+1. Non Directional Null Hypothesis The first type of Null Hypotheses test for differences or relationships with your samples.
 Examples of null hypotheses are presented below as an illustration of how to state them correctly.

 * There is no relationship between variable x and variable y.

-2. Directional Null Hypothesis Sometimes a null hypothesis for differences takes a courageous step and predicts the direction of the difference.
+2. Directional Null Hypothesis Sometimes a null hypothesis for differences takes a courageous step and predicts the direction of the difference among samples.
 The basis for this directional guess should be your knowledge base, evidence in the professional literature or your own experience, and not a superficial guess.
-You are actually stating which mean score will be greater when you calculate your statistics.
+You are actually stating which mean score for your samples will be greater when you calculate your statistics.

-* Group A will not have a higher mean score than Group B.
+* Sample Group A will not have a higher mean score than Sample Group B.

-* Group A will not have a higher mean score than Group B and Group C.
+* Sample Group A will not have a higher mean score than Sample Group B and Sample Group C.

 * There is no positive relationship between variable x and variable y.